xiaoleiren/NLP-based-Social-Listening-Prototype/README.md

 Contact
 -------------

-If you have good idea or want to contribute to this project, please feel free to reach out to us either by creating issues on GitHub or sending emails to xiaolei.ren@mavs.uta.edu.
+If you have good idea or want to contribute to this project, please feel free to reach out to us either by creating issues on GitHub or sending emails to xiaolei.ren@uta.edu.
 Many thanks : )